The Day the Rolling Stones Signed to Decca Records

-Though the name Dick Rowe might not be familiar to most, his impact on rock history is large.
-In 1962, he was the head of A&R at Decca records, and the man who infamously turned down signing a promising new group called the Beatles to his label.
+Even though Dick Rowe may not be familiar to most music fans, his impact on rock history is large.
+In 1962, he was the head of A&R at Decca Records, and the man who infamously turned down signing a promising new group called the Beatles to his label.
 While lightening usually doesn’t strike twice, Rowe was not about to let this blunder happen again.

-On the recommendation by none other than George Harrison, Rowe ventured out to catch another promising new act called the Rolling Stones.
-On May 5, 1963, Rowe caught the band at the Crawdaddy Club in London.
-Within the week, the band were signed to the label.
+On a recommendation by none other than George Harrison, Rowe ventured out to catch another promising new act called the Rolling Stones.
+On May 5, 1963, Rowe caught the band at the Crawdaddy Club in London; within the week, the band was signed to the label.

-The band played the Crawdaddy the following night, caught the attention of Rowe, and the rest is history.
-Their debut single, a raw version of the Chuck Berry rocker ‘Come On,’ was issued just a month later. ‘”The Beatles, who recommended the Stones to Decca may well live to rue the day,” wrote Don Nicholl in the weekly music paper Disc, “This group could be challenging them for top places in the immediate future,” adding profoundly, “the sturdy beat will drive you mad this summer.”
+The band played the Crawdaddy the following night, caught the attention of Rowe and the rest is history.
+Their debut single, a raw version of the Chuck Berry rocker “Come On,” was issued just a month later. ‘”The Beatles, who recommended the Stones to Decca, may well live to rue the day,” Don Nicholl prophetically wrote in the weekly music paper Disc.
+“This group could be challenging them for top places in the immediate future.”

 Rolling Stones Live Albums Ranked Worst to Best